France–Syria relations

+France–Syria relations refers to the bilateral relations between the French Republic and Syrian Arab Republic.
+France has an embassy in Damascus and a consulate general in Aleppo and Latakia.
+Syria has an embassy in Paris and honorary consulates in Marseille and Pointe-à-Pitre.
+Both countries are members of the United Nations.

 Relations between France and Syria have a long and complex history.
-The contemporary relationship largely dates back to the French mandate (1923–1946) over the region established in the midst of the defeat and subsequent Partition of the Ottoman Empire at the end of World War I.
+The contemporary relationship largely dates back to the French mandate (1923–1946) over Syria established in the midst of the defeat and subsequent Partition of the Ottoman Empire at the end of World War I.

-France had an embassy in Damascus (closed down March 2012) and a consulate general in Aleppo and Latakia.
-Syria has an embassy in Paris and consulates in Marseille and Pointe-à-Pitre.

 Despite the historical links between Syria and France, relations have often been strained as a result of the unstable condition of the Middle East's politics and France's foreign policies.
-France, since August 2011, insists that the Syrian president, Bashar al-Assad, backed by Russia and Iran, must step down, and ever since, France has been backing the Syrian opposition.
+France, since August 2011, insisted that the Syrian president, Bashar al-Assad, backed by Russia and Iran, must step down, and ever since, France had been backing the Syrian opposition.
 France was the first Western country to give recognition to the SOC on 13 November 2012.
+France has since then issued arrest warrants and prosecuted senior officials of the Syrian government, accused of abetting "crimes against humanity" and various war-crimes of the Assad regime.
+In May 2023, French Foreign Minister Catherine Colonna publicly called for the prosecution of Bashar al-Assad, labelling him as "the enemy of his own people".
+After an interruption of diplomatic relations for 13 years, France re-opened its embassy in Damascus following the fall of the Assad regime.

-History
+History of relations

 Franco-Syrian War

 Following the Arab Revolt which resulted in the defeat of the Ottomans in Syria, British troops led by General Edmund Allenby, entered the city of Damascus in 1918 accompanied by troops of the Arab Revolt led by Faisal, son of Sharif Hussein of Mecca, and an Arab government was established in Damascus in October 1918.
 Although the Arabs hoped, trusting earlier British promises, that the newly established state would include all the Arab lands stretching from northern Syria to Yemen, in accordance with the secret Sykes–Picot Agreement between Britain and France, only the interior regions of Syria were given to the Arab kingdom.
 On 8 October, French troops disembarked in Beirut and occupied the Lebanese coastal region.
 The French immediately dissolved the local Arab governments in the region, with France demanding full implementation of the Sykes–Picot Agreement, with Syria under its control.